apostrophecms/apostrophe-documentation/docs/core-concepts/editable-content-on-pages/standard-widgets.md

 `styles` specifies an array of valid CKEditor styles, which will appear on the "Style" dropdown menu if it is included in the `toolbar`.
 Each style has a `name` property and an `element` property.
 Most semantic HTML5 elements are allowed here.

+Learn more about connfiguring the rich text widget in [the CKEditor configuration section](/howtos/ckeditor.md).

 ### `apostrophe-images`

 The `apostrophe-images` widget lets you add one or more images.
 If multiple images are added in a single widget, they are presented as a slideshow.